 Register of doctors and medical providers

-The register provides a list of providers who have been approved by the Department of Natural Resources, Mines and Energy (DNRME) to carry out particular examinations or assessments for coal mine workers.
-These are:
+The register is a list of providers approved by the Department of Natural Resources, Mines and Energy (DNRME) to carry out functions under the Coal Mine Workers' Health Scheme.
+These functions are:

 - carrying out, supervising or reporting on health assessments